You’ve decided to visit China; how exciting! Ancient history, rich culture, and mouth-watering food awaits you.

-Booking flights, train tickets, hotels, and attractions last-minute often result in high price tags.
-Flights and train tickets can also sell out quickly depending on the time you plan to travel.
+Booking flights, train tickets, hotels, and attractions last-minute often results in high price tags.
+Tickets/hotels can also sell out completely, depending on the time you plan to travel.

 It’s tempting to want to see and do everything while you’re in China, but try not to.
 Be realistic about your timeframe; it’s important to plan ahead.
 The last thing you want is to be held up by a crowd, regretting what you didn’t see.

 Plan your trip in advance, step back, and give yourself time to enjoy the unique culture.

 Oftentimes, tour companies will group foreigners with local Chinese tourists and rush through the tour.
 Keep in mind most tour groups follow the same route at major attractions too.

 There are many benefits to our private tours including our personalized service, flexible booking, and guaranteed authentic experience.
 If you’re looking to set your own pace and customize a tour around your interests, check out the benefits of private tours vs group tours in China.

 No matter when or where you travel in China, you’re going to see many, many people.
 Just remember: for Chinese locals, this is their everyday.

 Embrace the crowds and use these tips to help navigate around the masses.
 Make no mistake, China is truly an amazing country.